-Temperature Charts for Afghans, Blankets or Scarves
+Temperature Charts for Blankets & Scarves

 Here in the UK we all love to talk about the weather.
 How hot or cold it is?
 If it’s going to rain, snow, stay dry or be sunny.
 We watch the weather reports to predict what the weather is going to be.

 A Temperature Afghan, Blanket or Scarf is a multi rainbow coloured representation of all the temperatures of the year and a delightful handmade gift for a new grandchild, family member, friend or just for yourself.